|RAW DIET FEEDING

 When feeding poultry, feed dark meat rather than white meat if you can.
 Dark meats have more nutrition

-In addition to meat, you can include vegetables, eggs, fruit, yogurt, etc. Raw eggs, like bones, are a good
+In addition to meat, you can include vegetables, eggs, fruit, plain yogurt, etc. Raw eggs with shells, like bones,

 good system regulator.
 There are countless good foods to give your dog, once you start looking!
 Dogs